-- Don't worry. - Even though X variables are often random, we can apply the usual fixed -x model without fear. - Estimators are still unbiased. - Tests have the right Type I error probability. - Similar arguments apply to confidence intervals and prediction intervals. - And it's all distribution-free with respect to X.
+- Don't worry. - Even though the independent variables are often random, we can apply the usual fixed X model without fear. - Estimators are still unbiased. - Tests have the right Type I error probability. - Confidence intervals and prediction intervals are still correct. - And it's all distribution-free with respect to X.